Rafique980/Ai-powered-Sales-dashboard/README.md

 ⭐ Note

-This project demonstrates the ability to work with real-world datasets, extract meaningful insights, and build deployable AI-powered analytics applications suitable for Data Analyst and Data Science roles.
+This project demonstrates real-world data analytics, forecasting, and AI-powered decision systems suitable for Data Analyst and Data Science roles.